dantman/elite-vr-cockpit/GETTING-STARTED.md

 - Pressing the edges of the trackpad will output directional presses of the POV1 HAT switch.
 - Dragging your finger along the trackpad will output directional presses of the POV2 HAT switch at regular intervals.

 I recommend taking advantage of this to bind UI up/down/left/right to one of the POV switches and left/right on the other to UI previous/next category.
 It's up to you whether you want to slide your finger to navigate and press the edges to switch categories. or press in a direction to navigate and slide your finger to change categories.
+But note that the galaxy map is configured to use swipe for navigation and edge press for category switching; unless you reconfigure the bindings in the SteamVR controller bindings.

-Either way I also recommend binding the center button to UI select and the application menu to UI back.
+Either way I also recommend binding the center button to UI select and the Vive's application menu to UI back.

 Elite Dangerous still allows you to bind a button bound to a UI input to other functions.
 So even when binding the joystick's hat switches to UI actions you can still bind the hat switches to other controls that will be used when not looking at a holo panel.